Martimex/Martimex/README.md

 ###

-<p align="left">✨ Would love to collaborate on some projects with other developers!
-If you would like to collab with me, feel free to contact me by e-mail.</p>
+<p align="left">✨ Would love to collab on some projects with other developers!
+If you would like to team up, feel free to contact me by e-mail.</p>

 ###